dhilst/scrapjobs.go/README.md

 words from the results by prefixing they with `-` like `-java` to exclude java from the results.
 Full-text search will exclude words like `the`, `of`, `a`, these are known as [stop words](https://www.postgresql.org/docs/current/textsearch-dictionaries.html#TEXTSEARCH-STOPWORDS).

+Use `!foo` in the input aside each search to add  a local tag.
+Local tags start with `!` and are saved in the local storage.
+They do not affect the system.
+Use `-foo` to remove a previously added tag.

 ![scrapjobs demo](images/scrapjobs.gif)

 The search is triggered on key pressed and throttled to preserve the backend.